-pan fried or oven roasted Ginger Lime Brussels Sprouts recipe – the bright and zesty layers of flavor of this side dish will make everyone a Brussels sprouts fan!
+Pan fried or oven roasted, this ginger lime Brussels sprouts recipe has bright and zesty flavors that will make anyone a Brussels sprouts fan!

 recipe originally published February 14, 2013